-Predicting wildfire ignition induced by dynamic conductor swaying under strong winds
+Predicting wildfire ignition induced by dynamic conductor swinging under strong winds

 Publication: